loteque/godot-project-template/README.md

 # godot-project-template
-### (some configuration required) features: best practices dir stucture, git-LFS, itchio auto-delivery, ghpages auto-deploy
+### (some configuration required) features: best practices dir stucture, git-LFS, GUT, itchio auto-delivery, ghpages auto-deploy

 ## git-LFS(optional):
 Before you push your first changes make sure you have git-lfs installed on your system: https://git-lfs.github.com/ this template comes with a preconfigured .gitattributes file but feel free to add your own rules. you must change the filename from gitattributes-template to .gitattributes

+## GUT(optional)
+Godot Unit Tests (GUT) is configured by default to run on pull requests to main.
+Tests are to be placed in res://test in either the unit or integration dirs.
+If you don't want to use tests just don't place tests there.
+For more information on GUT: https://github.com/bitwes/Gut/wiki/Quick-Start

 ## itchio and ghpages auto deploy:
 you will need to generate a key for both itch.io and github.